ChristopherRC/www.ccadb.org/cas/incident-report.md

 9. **Continuously improve the process**.
 RCA is an iterative process.
 Organizations should continuously refine their RCA approaches based on lessons learned from previous incidents and evolving best practices.

-### When should Incident Reports be updated?

-CA Owners SHOULD respond promptly to comments and questions, and in no circumstances MUST a request or question linger without a response for more than 7 days, even if the response is only to acknowledge the request or question and provide a later date when a response will be delivered.
-Comments from the community SHOULD be acknowledged and addressed by CA Owners.

-Open Incident Reports MUST be updated:
-- on or before the “Next update” date in the “Whiteboard” field of the bug (note: CA Owners MAY request the "Next update" Whiteboard field be set by a Root Store Operator to align with a specific date related to an open Action Item.);
-- weekly, if a “Next update” date is not recorded;
-- in response to community questions or comments as described above; or
-- when Action Items are changed, completed, or delayed.

-In the case of Incident Reports with a Whiteboard field of "Delayed Revocation", Incident Reports MUST be updated every 72 hours to describe a summary of:
-- the number of certificates have been revoked
-- the number of certificates have NOT YET been revoked
-- the number of certificates planned for revocation that have expired.

-### How should Incident Reports be scoped?

-There SHOULD be a single Incident Report for each distinct matter, and CA Owners MUST submit an additional, separate Incident Report when:
-- policy requires the revocation of one or more certificates by a certain deadline, such as those in BR Section 4.9, but that deadline will not be or has not been met by the CA Owner (i.e., a delayed revocation Incident Report).
-- in the process of researching one incident, another incident with a distinct root cause and/or remediation is discovered.
-- after an incident is marked resolved in Bugzilla, the incident reoccurs.

-Incident Reports MUST be free-standing (i.e., not rely upon the contents of other reports).
-The Incident Report MAY repeat things previously stated in discussions or Bugzilla comments, in which case the report SHOULD state a summary of previous findings.
-The existence of data in discussions or Bugzilla comments does not excuse a CA Owner from the task of compiling an Incident Report that aligns with the guidance on this page.

 ### How should Incident Reports be closed?

 If (1) all Action Items are marked as complete and (2) there are no outstanding comments or questions that need to be addressed, CA Owners SHOULD clearly communicate in a Bugzilla comment when they believe an Incident Report can be closed.
 This is accomplished by writing a short-summary that includes: